Welcome!

 Strategies Implemented

-All Comprehensive Support and Improvement-Low Achievement Schools are expected to exit within four years of identification.
+All Comprehensive Support and Improvement-Low Graduation Rate (CSI-G) Schools are expected to exit within four years of identification.
 If not, they will then be subject to more rigorous State-determined action.
+Such schools continue as CSI-G, but are identified as MRO-G

 Additional Targeted Support and Improvement Schools (ATSI) are the schools that were first identified for SY 2018-19, based on Spring 2018 AzMERIT scores.
 They are any school with any subgroup of students, that on its own, would lead to identification as a Comprehensive Support and Improvement School.
 They are reidentified every three years.
 If they don’t meet exit criteria by the end of the 4th year, they become Comprehensive Support and Improvement Schools.